model-driven-devops/mdd-netdevops/docs/setup.md

 ```
 ## Local Environment Setup

-There are multiple dependancies needed to execute the automation in this repository.
+There are multiple dependencies needed to execute the automation in this repository.
 It is recommended you create a virtual environment to run the workflows without conflict:
 ```
 python3 -m venv venv-mdd
 . ./venv-mdd/bin/activate